oroinc/platform/src/Oro/Bundle/MigrationBundle/README.md

 Each migration class must extend `Oro\Bundle\MigrationBundle\Migration\Migration` abstract class and must implement `up` method.
 This method receives a current database structure in `schema` parameter and `queries` parameter witch can be used to add additional queries.

 With `schema` parameter, you can create or update database structure without fear of compatibility between database engines.
 If you want to execute additional SQL queries before or after applying a schema modification, you can use `queries` parameter.
-This parameter allows to add additional queries witch will be executed before (`addPreQuery` method) or after (`addQuery` `addPostQuery` method).
+This parameter allows to add additional queries witch will be executed before (`addPreQuery` method) or after (`addQuery` or `addPostQuery` method).

 Example of migration file: